Tesla Model S side panels, strong but light. Source: Flickr

-For your information, Tesla is currently a non-cash-dividend-paying stock, which means shareholders will not be receiving any cash on the common stocks.
+For your information, Tesla is currently a non-dividend-paying stock, meaning shareholders will not receive any cash on the common stocks.

-This is based on the company’s 2022 annual filings which stated the following dividend policy:
+This is based on the company’s 2023 annual filings, which stated the following dividend policy:

 Tesla Dividend Policy

-While Tesla is currently a non-dividend payer, it’s still worth exploring to see if the case for a cash dividend coming from Tesla can play out or not.
+While Tesla is currently a non-dividend payer, it’s still worth exploring to see if the case for a cash dividend from Tesla is possible.

-In this article, we will explore several reasons that Tesla may or may not be a dividend-paying stock.
+This article will explore several reasons Tesla may or may not be a dividend-paying stock.

 Let’s read on!